sentryco/TagBarLib/readme.md

 ## Description

-TagBarLib is a Swift package that provides a customizable Tag Bar view for your iOS and macOS applications.
+TagBarLib is a Swift package that provides a customizable Tag Bar view for iOS

 ## Table of Contents
 - [Mindset](#mindset)